BoyBaykiller/IDKEngine/Readme.md

 float cost = leftCost + rightCost;
 ```

-The split with the lowest cost should be recorded into an object.
+The split with the lowest cost should be recorded into an object `bestSplit`.

 To summarize: